tomchen/vscode-paste-markdown-link/README.md

 - All three commands support multi-selection.
 Each selection is processed independently, as if it were a single selection
 - If one selection is within an existing Markdown link or image, the clipboard text will replace the selection as-is, without adding Markdown link syntax
 - If one selection spans multiple lines, the clipboard text will replace the selection as-is, without adding Markdown link syntax
+- When no text is selected, "Paste Markdown Link (No URL Check)" and "Paste Markdown Image" commands create a markdown link with empty brackets with cursor inside
 - Compatible with VS Code 1.75.0 or higher and its derivatives like Cursor
 - This extension is not needed if you're using [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one), which already includes this feature.
 Paste Markdown Link is intended as a lightweight alternative for users who don't need the additional functionality provided by Markdown All in One
 - No user settings are available